metadatacenter/cedar-manual/docs/_sections/a5/2_filling_out_metadata.md

 The process of filling out multiple elements is the same as described for fields above, with one exception.
-The format control that enables filling out arrays is only visible if the element just contains fields.
-If the element contains other elements, viewing and editing it as an array is not possible.
+The format control that enables filling out arrays ("spreadsheet view") is only visible if the element just contains simple fields.
+If the element contains other elements or fields that allow MULTIPLE entries, viewing and editing it as an array is not possible.
+See the **Spreadsheet-compatible Elements** subsection of [Adding Elements](https://metadatacenter.github.io/cedar-manual/sections/c2/3_adding_elements) to learn how to set up this feature.

+CEDAR's spreadsheet view of arrays automatically performs validation and auto-completion of controlled term lists, and supports cutting and pasting of sub-tables of information anywhere in the spreadsheet.

+You can copy and paste

+Note that while CEDAR does not support the import of spreadsheet data, such data could be transformed from its array-based form into a CEDAR Instance following the required syntax of an appropriately structured Template, then imported into CEDAR.

 ## **Advanced Tips for Fields**